 Today’s LED light bulbs are showcasing some bright ideas (pun intended).
 Manufactures today are designing household LED bulbs that have the potential to last for decades, and when combined with their decreasing sticker price, they’ve become more affordable and popular than ever.
-However, the growing popularity of the LED bulb cannot simply be credited to new technology.
-Thanks to newly enacted efficiency standards, traditional incandescent bulbs have been phased out in favor of more efficient, environmentally-friendly alternatives.
+However, it’s not all due to the new technology.
+Thanks to newly enacted efficiency standards, traditional incandescent bulbs have been phased out in favor of more-efficient, environmentally friendly alternatives.